Shifted double Poisson structures and noncommutative Poisson extensions: Introduction

 For completeness, Section \ref{sec: K-R} explains how shifted double Poisson structures fit naturally into the Kontsevich--Rosenberg principle.
 In particular, we prove that a shifted double Poisson structure induces a shifted Poisson structure on the derived moduli stack of representations.

 \begin{ack} We thank Xiaojun Chen and Farkhod Eshmatov for many helpful discussions.
 In particular, the third author thanks Professor Yongbin Ruan for his continuous support and valuable advice.
-This paper is supported by the National Natural Science Foundation of China (Grant No. 12401050).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12401050). \end{ack}